Acts 14: Returning to Pisidia (verses 21–23)

-The journey home from Pisidia to Syria (14:24–28)
+The journey home from Pisidia to Syria (verses 24–28)

 This section records the conclusion of the journey, tracing the traversed region along the land road until reaching Attalia, where they sailed to Seleucia, the sea port of Antioch in Syria (verses 24–26).
 The missionary church received a 'formal report' on the accomplished work (verses 26–27), especially the opening of a 'door of faith' for the Gentiles (cf. 2 Corinthians 2:12).